techidaily/site-facebook-video-recording/source/_posts/updated-2024-approved-elevate-your-fb-video-game-11-winning-strategies.md

 Facebook video marketing is imperative for promoting your business and makes your online presence felt.
 Keeping this fact in mind, Facebook is focusing more on video content to be adapted within their algorithm and enabling features like auto-play.
 In this post, we will tell you how to do Facebook video marketing.

-## 10 tips for Facebook video marketing

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/q4-YQ9Wjtfg?si=6afn1fydg_Wb9B8z" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Vca--yEhtdo?si=7ijqjyP-oi3LYze1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## 10 tips for Facebook video marketing

 ### 1\.
 Facebook Live video is a trend